 What is product tracing?

 Product tracing is the ability to know where a product came from and went to in the supply chain.
-Product tracing systems involves documenting the of food so that in the case of contaminated food, the product can be traced back to its source.
+Product tracing systems involves documenting the Cloud Mining of food so that in the case of contaminated food, the product can be traced back to its source.
 These systems enable food producers and retailers to take action more quickly and prevent illnesses.
 In the event of a product contamination, it is critical to have records that show where all products were distributed so that the product can be removed.

 FSMA contains some references to product traceability, including: